Most of the time, traditional car insurance won't cover you to drive someone else's car.

 If you do have Driving Other Cars cover, you still won't be able to drive other cars you own.
 Each car will need its own insurance policy.
 That's because the idea behind DOC cover is that you're insured if you need to borrow a car in an emergency - it almost never covers you to drive another car regularly.

-Because of this, DOC cover probably won’t cover you to drive your spouse’s car, either.
-If you want to do that, your best bet is to become a named driver on their policy.
-It’s usually pretty straightforward to become a named driver if you live at the same address.
+Because of this, DOC cover probably won't cover you to drive your spouse's car, either.
+If you want to do that, your best bet is to become a named driver on their policy or take out a temporary insurance policy.
+It's usually pretty straightforward to become a named driver if you live at the same address.

 (If you do add yourself as a named driver on your spouse's insurance, make sure you're not the one doing the bulk of the driving on that car.
 If you are, you might accidentally be "fronting", which is a kind of insurance fraud.
 Fronting is when you put the lower-risk driver as the main policyholder to make it cheaper, then add a higher-risk driver as the named driver - even though the main policyholder doesn't drive the car very often.)